-During the course of our work, Nettitude have identified a stored Cross-Site Scripting (XSS) vulnerability within the CrushFTP web interface.
+During the course of our work, LRQA have identified a stored Cross-Site Scripting (XSS) vulnerability within the CrushFTP web interface.

 CrushFTP is a file transfer server which supports multiple file transfer protocols, and provides a web interface for users to manage their files, as well as for administrators to manage and monitor the service.